timinc-cobble/cobblemon-unchained-1.4-fabric/README.md

 ### Points

-Each main feature comes with its own config.
-The first few properties allow you to specify a multiplier for each different type of recorded count, including KOs, KO Streaks, captures, and capture streaks.
-For example, the default config for the IV Booster gives a multiplier of 0 for all but capture streaks, and 1 for capture streaks.
-This means that for each point in your current capture streak for a specific Pokémon, you have 1 point towards your total score.
+Each module comes with its own config.
+The first few properties allow you to specify the amount of points awarded for KOs, KO Streaks, captures, and capture streaks.
+For example, the default config for the IV Booster gives awards 0 points for all but capture streaks, which award 1 point towards the threshold.
+This means that for each capture in your current capture streak, you will be awarded 1 point towards the threshold.

 ## Dependencies